-When the LCAP was written, specifically Goal 2, there were actions identified to assure that the all students would have the opportunity to improve their English Language Acquisition.
-However, as our district has mediated the COVID-19 pandemic and the return to in-person instruction (from distance learning), some of our actions could not be fully implemented.
+When the LCAP was written, specifically Goal 2, there were actions identified to ensure that the all students would have the opportunity to improve their English Language Acquisition.
 We have one action specifically identified to continue to provide staff development on embedding ELD standards and instructional strategies geared at supporting English Learners in Social Studies, Mathematics, and Science.
 As we assessed our students' needs upon returning to school, we realized that having our teachers out of the classroom for these trainings and professional development opportunities would not best serve the needs of our students.
-Additionally, students had to adjust to a return to in-person instruction from distance learning for over a year.
+Additionally, students are still adjusting to a return to in-person instruction from distance learning for over a year.
 As students adjusted, less students desired to participate in advancement opportunities beyond the school day.
 Therefore, we had to focus on providing as many tier one and tier two intervention opportunities to support students in their academics.
-A specific difference in these actions are listed in the next prompt.
+Goal 2, Action 1 - Teachers participated in PLC/PD time after-school hours to not miss additional class time with students